mendix/docs/content/refguide/view-menu.md

 ### 3.11 Debug Windows

-For more information on debugging, see [How to Debug Microflows](/howto/monitoring-troubleshooting/debug-microflows).
+For more information on debugging, see [How to Debug Microflows and Nanoflows](/howto/monitoring-troubleshooting/debug-microflows).

 #### 3.11.1 Breakpoints